wp-plugins/company-presentation/readme.txt

 * More templates and themes coming up soon
 * Map visualizations

-PS: You'll need a [Prodii TEAM API key] (http://prodii.com/WpPluginInfo.php) to use this plugin.
-Demo keys are free of charge for 1 month, afterwards [you need to subscribe] (http://prodii.com/PricesInfo).
+PS: You'll need a [Prodii TEAM API KEY](http://prodii.com/WpPluginInfo) to use this plugin.
+Demo keys are free of charge for 1 month, afterwards [you need to subscribe](http://prodii.com/PricesInfo).

 == Installation ==